francojoint/glore/README.md

 pnpm dev
 ```

-Open [localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [localhost:3000](http://localhost:3000) in your browser to see the result.